-Presuming his employer’s demanding rant is approval to survey the room, he raises his veiled observant eyes and takes in the chaotic scene.
+He presumes his employer’s demanding rant is approval to survey the room.
+He raises his veiled observant eyes and takes in the chaotic scene.

-Strewn about the floor is smashed remnants of crystal drink glasses.
+Smashed remnants of crystal drinking glasses are strewn about the floor.
 Sharp glass shards rest in various alcoholic puddles.

 “I’ll get right on it, Sir,” he says assuredly.